TMQ-34 Meteorological Measuring Set

 Note the BB-557/U is a smaller version of the

-pin 4 connected to pin 5.
-This puts the two "12 Volt" batteries
+has pin 4 connected to pin 5.
+This puts the two "12 Volt"

-in parallel.
-So the weather station operating voltage appears to
+batteries in parallel.
+So the weather station operating

 The design of the display battery compartment is such that a

-will NOT fit when the cover is removed.
-That's because the BB-557
+when the cover is removed.
+That's because the BB-557 is 4

 Charger

-Battery charger plug has a jumper between pins 2 and 4 and so is
+plug has a jumper between pins 2 and 4 and so is charging the two

-charging the two halves in series with pin 3 being the negative
+halves in series with pin 3 being the negative terminal and 5

-and 5 being the positive terminal.
-This way you can not charge a
+being the positive terminal.
+This way you can not charge a primary

 inside the box.